10 Best Places to Live in Virginia, 2024

 2. Chesapeake

-Chesapeake hasn’t really earned its designation as a city — at least, not according to the archetype of city living that most renters are in search of.
-Yes, Chesapeake does feature a bonafide city area, but it’s also brimming with natural rural glories and few apartment rentals.
+Technically, Chesapeake hasn’t earned its designation as a city.
+Yes, Chesapeake does feature a bonafide city area, but it’s also brimming with natural rural glories and a few apartment rentals.

 There are six distinct Chesapeake boroughs to choose from during your apartment hunt.
 Stick to the city’s northern region if you prefer more urban living.
 Chesapeake’s Washington borough contains the most urban parts of the city.